Creating tables with the InnoDB storage engine

 Let our engineers do the conversion

-Alternatively, we can convert your tables directly on the hosting platform; simply send us a support request.
+Alternatively, we can convert your tables for you; simply send us a support request.